iplwinprediction/iplwin/README.md

-# iplwin
+# ipl-win-probability-predictor
-The Project of IPL win prediction
+A machine learning project to find out the win probability of an IPL match